 What type of travel photographer are you?
-Perhaps you pack your iPhone and charger into your purse and call it good, or maybe you’ve got a heavy bag full of lenses and tripods for those just-in-case photo opportunities that always see to present themselves when you’re not prepared.
-This travel photography gear list is for every type of traveler and includes our top camera accessory picks from the past year.
+Do you pack your iPhone and charger into your purse and call it good, or are you on the other end of the spectrum, with a heavy bag full of lenses and tripods for those just-in-case photo opportunities that always seem to present themselves when you’re not prepared with all the essential travel photography gear.
+Our travel photography gear list is for every type of traveler and includes our top camera accessory picks from the past year.

-Below you’ll find stylish camera bags, rugged portable hard drives, and an awesome hands-free camera clip.
-All of the items listed make fabulous gifts for travel photographers, bloggers, and camera-wielding adventurers.
-We’re not including cameras or lenses in this post, but if you’re curious about our travel photography kit, you can find everything we’re currently using in our travel photography shop.
+Below you’ll find stylish camera bags, rugged portable hard drives, and an awesome hands-free camera clip that is perfect for hiking.
+All of our favorite travel photography gear items make fabulous gifts for travel photographers, bloggers, and camera-wielding adventurers.
+We’re not including cameras or lenses in this post because that’s a whole different ball game that we’re not quite ready to tackle.

 Best Camera Bags for Travelers